onura26/SimpleLogParser/README.md

 ### Performance Notes
 - Due to the limitations of C++ stdlib regex, the regex feature is slow.
 Consider using basic search when possible.
 This will be addressed in the future versions.
+- The test results don't include the terminal display delay.

 ## Roadmap